pschilly/gtfo-kb/src/app/docs/membership/check-flight/rotary-wing/page.md

 To begin, select the aircraft of your choice and dynamic spawn at Anderson AFB.
 You will be performing a cold start.

-Departure for your check flight will take place on runway **06L** - This is the first time of the check flight where **clear** and **concise** radio communications come in play.
+Departure for your check flight will take place on runway **06L** - ThIS the first time of the check flight where **clear** and **concise** radio communications come in play.
 Take a look here and familiarize yourself with the layout of Anderson AFB:

 {% andersonchart /%}